Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Introduction

-While existing research has extensively examined individual LLM performance \cite{ahn2024large} and basic ensemble methods \cite{huang2024enabling}, there is a notable gap in understanding how multiple state-of-the-art LLMs can collaboratively validate complex knowledge in the absence of ground truth.
-This gap is particularly significant in specialized academic domains where:
+Although existing research has extensively examined individual LLM performance \cite{ahn2024large} and basic ensemble methods \cite{huang2024enabling}, there is a notable gap in understanding how multiple state-of-the-art LLMs can collaboratively validate complex knowledge in the absence of ground truth.
+This gap is particularly significant in specialized academic domains where the complexity of questions demands sophisticated reasoning capabilities, manual validation of both question quality and responses by human experts is time-consuming and costly, and traditional automated validation methods are insufficient.
+Furthermore, the dynamic nature of knowledge makes maintaining up-to-date ground truths a formidable challenge.
+Addressing these issues requires leveraging collaborative validation among LLMs, which provides a pathway toward reliable, scalable, and efficient knowledge validation.